demisto/content/Packs/AzureSecurityCenter/Integrations/MicrosoftDefenderForCloudEventCollector/MicrosoftDefenderForCloudEventCollector_description.md

 | SecurityCenter | --- | --- |
 | user_impresonation | Delegated | Access SecurityCenter |

-After you finish configuring your application with the proper permission.
-Adda “Security Reader” role to the application from the subscription.
+After you finish configuring your application with the proper permission, Adda “Security Reader” role to the application from the subscription.
 In order to add a role to a subscription refer to.
 * [Azure AD built-in roles](https://learn.microsoft.com/en-us/azure/active-directory/roles/permissions-reference)